Secure Payments – Tenant Profile

 Each time you set a password it is good for 90 days, after which you will be required to change it.
 Passwords can’t be reused!
 Any new password must be different from the last 4 passwords.
 Try to avoid slight variations, such as and .
 For this reason, Secure Payments recommends the use of password managers to use fully randomized complex and unique passwords each time.

-On the MFA Settings page, you can request to update your MFA.
-MFA is required for file upload in Secure Payments.
+On the Multi-Factor Authentication (MFA) Settings page, you can request to update your MFA, which is required for file upload in Secure Payments.